JoelLefkowitz/buildbot-abstract/README.md

 # Buildbot abstract

-Buildbot abstraction capable of authenticating with a vault server
+Buildbot abstraction capable of authenticating with a vault server.

 ## Status